blockchainbusiness/contruction-security/README.md

 Stakeholders:

-Special Purpose Vehicle
+Special Purpose Vehicle,
-Lenders
+Lenders,
-Security Trustee (Our Team)
+Security Trustee (Our Team),
-Contractor
+Contractor,
-Off takers
+Off takers,
-Shareholder 1
+Shareholder 1,
-Shareholder 2
+Shareholder 2.

 Our objective is to create a CorDapp to replicate the actions of the Security Trustee.